-On the VoiceoverGuy blog, we’re trying to explain and demystify a range of different voiceover styles, techniques, and genres.
+On the VoiceoverGuy blog and news page, we’re trying to explain and demystify a range of different voiceover styles, techniques, and genres.
 This blog post will look at explainer videos, exploring how they work, how effective they can be, and how important the voiceover element is to the finished product.
 If you’re especially interested in the subject and would like to book Guy’s services, feel free to get in touch.
 You may also like to have a look at the extensive range of Explainer Videos featuring Guy’s voiceover work.
 Guy will provide you with a sample of your script so that you can be sure he is right for your brand — and if he’s not quite the right fit, he’ll happily recommend someone who is!

 An explainer video is a short video that explains an idea, collection of data, or perhaps a product/service as concisely as possible.
 Explainer videos are often animated, as this style works well with graphs, figures, and any other explanatory content.
 Explainer videos are usually short — often between 90 and 120 seconds — and they usually have a very clear message.
 Good explainer videos use a concise ‘why’, ‘how’, and ‘what’ structure to explain their subject matter.